Gabriel Taliari: Capivariano

-His play in the fourth tier of the São Paulo state league got him a move to Paulista A1 side Capivariano.
-With his team already relegated, he made his senior debut on 10 April as a substitute for Vicente in a 2–1 defeat to Botafogo de Ribeirão Preto in the last round of the first stage of the Paulistão.
-After the end of the competition, Bill was sent back to the U-20 squad, He scored four goals during the competition and helped the youth side reach the 2016 U-20 Campeonato Paulista finals, losing to São Paulo.
+Taliari's performances with São Bernardo allowed him a move to Campeonato Paulista side Capivariano for the 2016 season.
+With his team already relegated, he made his club debut on 10 April of that year, as a substitute for Vicente in a 2–1 defeat to Botafogo-SP.
+He was subsequently sent to the under-20 team, helping them to reach the Campeonato Paulista Sub-20 finals, losing to São Paulo.